nooku/guides.nooku.org/get-started/joomlatools-set-up.md

-# Using Vagrant, Joomla Console and Composer
+# Using JoomlaTools

 Before starting this tutorial, you should have already set up Joomla! with Nooku Framework installed or be working with Nooku Platform.

-For the sake of this tutorial, we will assume that you have used the Tools from [developer.joomlatools.com](http://developer.joomlatools.com) on your local machine, and can be reached at [http://joomla.dev/todo_tutorial/](http://joomla.dev/todo_tutorial/).
+For the sake of this tutorial, we will assume that you have used the Tools from [developer.joomlatools.com](http://developer.joomlatools.com) on your local machine, and can be reached at [http://joomla.dev/todo/](http://joomla.dev/todo/).

 After you get your vagrant box set up and running, from the command prompt run